camrynnesullivan/Homework-2-Portfolio/README.md

 #Responsive Portfolio

-This project I created a Responsive Portfolio Website that will feature upcoming projects I develop, information about me, and how to connect with me!
+I created a Responsive Portfolio Website that will feature upcoming projects information about who I am, and how to connect with me!

 This website is responsive to mobile phones as well as a variety of screen sizes from small to large.